 You get recommendations in the form of updates about account and feed.

 The Archive tab shows updates done on the home screen.
 If you want these can be rolled back.

 You might be interested in knowing about your product price in comparison to other sellers.
 It is possible from the new Google Merchant Center dashboard to find out the frequency of your products winning Buy Box.

 Among all the above information, you must consider the current lowest competitor price.
 It is the lowest price at which another seller sells the same product on Shopping Actions.
-This is one of the best feature in Google Merchant Center account.
+This is one of the best features in Google Merchant Center account.

-Next to this is Price Difference which will is positive if your price is lower than the lowest price by your competitor.
+Next to this is Price Difference which is positive if your price is lower than the lowest price by your competitor.
 A negative value indicates that your product price is more than the lowest price for the product.

 This information is under the COMPETITIVENESS tab.
 There is another tab as OPT-IN RECOMMENDATIONS.